plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 It is not possible at this time to set an icon for your add-on package control panels without including css in your package.

-For documentation on how to use it in your own add-ons see http://training.plone.org/5/registry.html
+For documentation on how to use it in your own add-ons see `Training materials <https://training.plone.org>`_

 Properties
 ----------